merc-cyy/Northwestern_University_Formula_Racing_Frontend/README.md

 I aggregated data coming from the **80** sensors on the car and visualized it for the engineering teams and later on for final competitions.

 This repository contains:
-1. The user-facing UI layer of our visualization tool.
-It handles all the data rendering and computation needed to graphically visualize all the data from the car's sensors.
+- The frontend UI layer of our visualization tool.
+Since the frontend is required to do a lot of calculations and graphing of data, I preferred Python over JavaScript for this project.

 ### Technical Skills
 - Python